Natural Hazard Risks in San Jose, CA

 - •Estimated annual loss of $720M from this hazard type

-- •67 significant events recorded in proximity since 1950
+- •Frequent historical activity recorded in proximity

 Landslide Risk